 Employed individuals and jobs

 The origin-destination table (i.e., trips) consists of a cross-tabulation of people who are employed full-time by place of GGH residence (origin) and places of GGH employment (destination) using the GTA06 TAZ zoning system.
-It is important to note that the total number of workers and jobs is the TTS 2016 region are not equal but the number of trips taken are equal to the number of workers.
+It is important to note that the total number of workers and jobs in the TTS 2016 region are not equal but the number of trips taken are equal to the number of workers.
 Since the outer boundaries of the TTS are permeable, workers who reside within the boundaries but travel outside of the boundaries are counted as workers within an origin TAZ, while jobs in TAZ that are filled by workers who reside outside the GGH boundaries are unknown since they were not surveyed.
 This mismatch results in the total number of workers being 1.12 times larger than the number of jobs (i.e., 3,446,957 workers to 3,081,885 jobs).
 As such, the origin-destination table contained in {TTS2016R} offers a perspective on all workers in the GGH and their homebased trips to places of GGH employment.

 Figure 2 presents the number of workers and jobs per TAZ.
 It can be observed that the spatial distribution of jobs and workers is unequal, which is indicative of a jobs-housing imbalance that can impact accessibility in a region (Levine, 1998).
 It can also be seen that there is a higher number of TAZ with no workers than zones with no jobs (i.e., 791 TAZ with no workers : 396 TAZ with no jobs) and the mean of workers per TAZ is higher than the mean of jobs (i.e., 916 workers : 819 jobs) the number TAZ with an extreme number of jobs at the highest and lowest percentiles is significantly higher than the number of workers.